Stichting Betaald Voetbal Vitesse, or simply Vitesse are

 Israeli Sheran Yeini.

-Zwolle began to get into the game.
+Gradually, Zwolle began to get into the game.
 I’d been tipped off about their centre

-He’d called it right, as the big man purveyed some fine hold up play.
+He’d called it right, as the big man purveyed some fine hold-up play.
+Around the half-hour mark, Veldwijk broke through to latch onto a pass.

-was about to shoot inside the area he was unceremoniously hauled down by
+was about to shoot inside the area, he was unceremoniously hauled down by

 Vitesse stopper Maikel van der Werff, who formerly played for PEC.
+Everyone

 looked for referee Ed Jannsen to point to the penalty spot and produce a red

 to say that Veldwijk was not impressed!
-A few minutes later appeals for a

 penalty for handball at the other end also fell on deaf ears.
+It was refreshing

 when watching the highlights package back in the UK to hear that Mr Jannsen

 admitted to getting both decisions wrong.
-This was a shame as apart from that I
+This was a shame, as apart from that, I

 thought he was pretty good.